gregsaun/prusa_i3_bear_upgrade/README.md

 :warning: **This is a development branch, use it at your own risk.** :warning:

 ## Introduction

-This is a stiffer and more reliable frame for original Prusa i3 MK2S, MK2.5(S) and MK3(S).
+This is a stiffer and more reliable frame for original [Prusa i3 MK2S, MK2.5(S) and MK3(S)](https://www.prusa3d.com/).

-Josef PRŮŠA has created numerous of incredible 3D printers capable of great print quality.
-A huge thanks to him and all its team!

 ![Bear Upgrade MK3S](doc/rendering/mk3_home_left.jpg)

 ## New features since Bear Upgrade 2.0

-Bear Upgrade 2.1 will have a single frame for all Prusa versions (MK2S, MK2.5(S) and MK3(S)).
-This single frame is exactly the same frame than Full Bear 2.0 MK3 frame.
+  * Single frame for all Prusa versions (same frame as Full Bear 2.0 MK3)

-Bear 2.1 comes with a complete new Y axis with the following features:
-  * New belt tensioner.
-  * New stiffer Y motor mount.
+  * New stiffer Y axis with tensioner.
-  * New belt holder with clamping system.
-  * Easier assembly of Y motor mount.
-  * Creates a similar Y axis construction across all Bear frame.
-  * T-nuts are placed were it is easy to swap them.
-  * Compatible with E3D-Gates idlers.
-  * Helps to reduce Y axis stepper noise for MK3(S).
+  * Reduce Y axis stepper noise for MK3(S).
-  * Increase homing accuracy of MK3(S).
+  * Increase Y axis homing accuracy of MK3(S).
-  * Y bearing holders are now as standard (not an optional part any more).
+  * Easier assembly of printed parts.
+  * Support all Prusa's PSU.
+  * Stiffer mounts for Rambo Mini/Einsy cover.
+  * Compatible with E3D-Gates idlers as well as 9mm belt.

 :warning: This a work in progress, the current kits sold by our official distributors are not containing the hardware necessary for this upgrade.
 The Bear Upgrade 2.1 is going to have new features that will require other modifications.

 ## Compatibility